Director: Dr. Sandra Hunter, Ph.D., FACSM

 AHPRC Research Fellow: Dr. Linda Piacentine, Ph.D., RN

 Dr. Piacentine is an acute care nurse practitioner and a nurse researcher in the College of Nursing.
 She earned her PhD at Marquette in 2010 and her research has focused on methods individuals employ to self-manage symptoms that develop from chronic disease or related treatments.
 Dr. Piacentine has also co-led interdisciplinary teams using interviews and focus group methodology to understand the effects of team triathlon training to mitigate symptoms in breast cancer survivors.
-Named an AHPRC research fellow in 2021, Dr. Piacentine brought her qualitative methodology expertise to the team researching the long-term effects of COVID-19 on physical function.
-Through interviews of research participants, Dr. Piacentine is helping the team is develop further understanding of the experiences of living in a pandemic and the impact it has on lives.
+As the AHPRC fellow, Dr. Piacentine brings her clinical knowledge and qualitative methodology expertise to the team to further understanding of how disease impacts quality of life and exercise.